 Imagine that it is the early 1900's!
 Factories are failing and families are starving while the rich play.
-Imagine that your Grandfather's only 6 years old and during the snowstorm of 1905 walks fifteen miles in waist deep in snow to sell penny newspapers.
-This was the experience of most children in Connecticut and the Northeast!
+Imagine that your Grandfather's only 6 years old during the snowstorm of 1905.
+He walks fifteen miles in waist deep snow to sell penny newspapers.
+This was the experience of many children in Connecticut and the Northeast!

 The author weaves his relative's stories together in a form that brings together the first-rate appeal of the characters, their forgotten society and our Americana.
 Their stories tell of a time when life was harder but simpler and people once had hope for a healthy safe environment using simple technologies.
 The hope died in the 1890's with rampant consumerism and marketing.
 A new time began where the products were never again made to the old standards.
 It was a time where the good labor was laid to rot when being replaced by automation.
 A time when the Government put small alcohol manufactures out of business to create profits for the big conglomerates.
 The true story of American Wop!